How does the process work?

 A student must be referred (parent, teacher, self-referral) by completing and submitting a referral form.
 This form must be signed by the parent (or legal guardian) of the student.
 Once received, schools are notified of which students will need to have MAP testing.
 Teachers will be asked to evaluate the student as well.
 The Highly Capable office will request this information be completed by a designated date.
 The tests will be scored and the results evaluated to determine if additional testing is needed.
 Upon completion of all assessments, the multi-disciplinary committee will convene and review all of the available information.
 Results of the committee's evaluation will be made known to the parents and schools once the entire process has been completed.
 The time frame for this may vary, but the expectation is it will take approximately 3 months from the referral deadline.
 Typically, notifications for K-1 fall referrals will be at the midway point of the school year and notifications for spring referrals will be in May.

-If my child has previously been identified for Highly Capable services do I need to complete a referral again this year?
+If my child has previously been identified for Highly Capable services in OSD do I need to complete a referral again this year?

-Once a student has qualified for Highly Capable services under the current guidelines, they retain this status throughout their schooling in the district unless they opt out of the program.
+Once a student has qualified for Highly Capable services in the Olympia School District under the current guidelines, they retain this status throughout their schooling in the district unless they opt out of the program.

 When does the designation take effect?